afbujan/driver_challenge/README.md

     - Recursively finding the read with significant overlap to the right of the subsequent read
  - Stiching all the reads together once the order is known

 **significant is (in the program) controlled by a threshold parameter.
 In general, an overlap larger than 3 base pairs could be considered significant since it is very unlikely to happen by chance.
 However, the threshold can be set higher if needed.
-In any case, the way the program is implemeted the threshold is fixed for all reads.
+In the program, the threshold is fixed for all reads.

 Testing the program
 -------------------